ari3s/synct/README.md

 The OAuth client ID type set in the *Credentials* menu should be *Desktop*.
 The OAuth client JSON file with service account credentials should be downloaded and stored locally.
 An easy way to provide service account credentials is by setting the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the JSON file's name.
 The script will use the value of this variable to find the service account key JSON file.

 ## Support

-Issues can be raised using the standard method in this GitHub project.
+Bugs can be reported or new feature requests can be raised in the [Issues](https://github.com/ari3s/synct/issues) section.